SumoLogic/sumologic-kubernetes-collection/deploy/helm/README.md

 ## Prerequisite

-Before installing the chart, a namespace called `sumologic` and a secret with the same name containing the Sumo Logic collection endpoints should already be created by the provided `setup.sh` script.
+Before installing the chart, you'll need to run the provided `setup.sh` script.
+It will create a namespace called `sumologic` and a secret with the same name that contains the Sumo Logic collection endpoints.

-To run the script for creating the namespace and secret, use the following command:
+To run the script that creates the namespace and secret, use the following command:

 ```bash
 curl -s https://raw.githubusercontent.com/SumoLogic/sumologic-kubernetes-collection/master/deploy/kubernetes/setup.sh \